 Their desire, need and capacity for such training inspire SOI’s enthusiasm and drive for improving safety and education in all outdoor pursuits.
 It is with a great sense of responsibility and honor that SOI serves throughout the world in their education and training.

 Peter Anderson grew up in the mountains of Montana gaining a respect for the power and wonders of the outdoors.
 From this upbringing, it is no surprise that Peter has pursued numerous careers focused on the outdoors.
-From mountain guiding in North America, South America, Africa, and the Himalayas to hunting guiding in Africa, Peter has a deep respect for outdoor leaders and stewards.
-Even as an emergency room nurse with a Baccalaureate of Science in nursing, Peter still felt the need to be in the field and became a flight nurse on an emergency helicopter.
-Peter teaches everything from basic first aid and CPR to advanced life support courses.
-He has been teaching and managing wilderness medicine training within the United States for over 12 years.
+From mountain guiding in North America, South America, Africa, and Asia to hunting guiding in Africa, Peter has a deep respect for outdoor leaders and stewards.
+Peter has successfully guided clients to the summit of Mt.
+Everest.
+Peter holds a Baccalaureate of Science in Nursing; is a Paramedic; works as a flight nurse on an emergency helicopter; and is a professional ski patroller.
+Peter holds numerous specialty certifications and instructor credentials enabling him to teach everything from basic first aid and CPR to advanced life support courses.
+He has been guiding and teaching wilderness medicine training since 2000.
 His passion for helping guides and enthusiasm for the outdoors is infectious.

 Rob Lindner gained an early appreciation for the outdoors that led to dual lives in science and guiding.
 Splitting time between loves of wildlife and the mountains, he embraced the challenges of being an outdoor leader and was further schooled in the ways of field research, climbing, client care, and wilderness medicine.
 Both careers provided opportunity to travel to some of the world’s most amazing places and a chance to experience some of its greatest cultures in North America, South America, Africa and Europe.
 Along the way he earned a BSc in Wildlife Biology, an MSc in Conservation Science, and became a Leave No Trace Trainer and a Wilderness Emergency Medical Technician.
 Rob believes building capacity through efforts like training provides an opportunity to not only improve local skills and safety, but appreciation for natural resources and their conservation… and it provides an excellent reason to continue exploring the world.